-NVAIGUES.
-4 9617 Kununurra 33-39 Coolibah 2 History 7 3017 Picture Drive METAL SECTION OF THE Gardens DIIVO Established in 1961 by the Ord River Diversion Dam contractors Caraciis Christiani, Neilsen & Clough in 1961, they were later taken over by the Kununurra Progression Association who had established in 1981.
-During the 1960s and early 1970s the Picture Gardens were a very important part of the social life of Kununurra with STATE SESSION STATE gatherings in Kununurra and Wyndham that included the bi- E la weekly movies at the open- air picture gardens on Wednesdays and Sundays.
-It was entertainment for the whole family with No. of the last of canvas chairs and long intervals for socialising and food and A STATE OF THE PARTY OF THE PAR drink.
+4 9617 Kununurra Picture Gardens 33-39 Coolibah Drive 2 Established in 1961 by the Ord River Diversion Dam contractors Christiani, Neilsen & Clough in 1961, they were later taken over by the Kununurra Progression Association who had established in 1981.
+During the 1960s and early 1970s the Picture Gardens were a very important part of the social life of Kununurra with gatherings in Kununurra and Wyndham that included the biweekly movies at the open-air picture gardens on Wednesdays and Sundays.
+It was entertainment for the whole family with canvas chairs and long intervals for socialising and food and drink.
 Canvas chairs were provided but many people chose to supply their own.
 A stage was built in the late 1960s for local drama groups and visiting performers such as Slim Dusty.
 The advent of television and video impacted, and after closing for a period of time, the Kununurra open-air picture garden was reopened in 2004 following an ownership crisis which left its future uncertain.
 Lobbying by the local community led to the Kununurra Progression Association acquiring the property from the State Government for a nominal amount.
 Significance Kununurra Picture Gardens are of considerable social and historic significance to generations of Kununurra residents in the town and district.
 The events including movies and music performances, and socialising that have taken place, and continue to do so, although with differences such as vehicle drive-in, as well as the original deckchair experience, evoke a sense of place and memories.
-The Ord River Diversion Dam contractors who established the picture gardens, and Kununurra Progression Association are significant for their associations with this important social venue for the community of Kununurra. l and important occide volide for the community of fundituita.
+The Ord River Diversion Dam sense of place and memories.
+The Ord River Diversion Dam contractors who established the picture gardens, and Kununurra Progression Association are significant for their associations with this important social venue for the community of Kununurra.